tuethu/IBM-Data-Science-Course/Course 6_Databases and SQL for Data Science with Python/Module 6_Bonus Module: Advanced SQL for Data Engineers/Lesson 1_Views, Stored Procedures and Transactions/Readme.md

-## 3. Committing and Rolling Back a Transaction
+## 3. COMMITTING AND ROLLING BACK A TRANSACTION
 ```
 DELIMITER //